FrozenRidge/level-userdb/README.md

 `benchmark.js` is an attempt at a somewhat-useful benchmark or stress test.
 It attempts to create a mixed, concurrent workload of reads and writes.
 Feel free to look at the code and poke holes in how it is written.
 I don't claim it is a perfect or even especially-meaningful performance test.
+Note that it disables `bcrypt` on passwords for all writes.

 Here are some results from a 2013 11" MBA (SSD, 1.7Ghz Haswell i7) on OS X 10.8.4: